 Firework Safety Tips to Protect You and Your Family

-Each July 4th thousands of people.
-In one year, almost 13,000 people were admitted to the hospital for injuries related to fireworks.
+Each July 4th thousands of people are injured.
+In one year alone, almost 13,000 people were admitted to the hospital for injuries related to fireworks.
 The majority of those who are injured are children and teens according to the National Fire Protection Association (NFPA).
 In addition to injuries, fireworks can devastate homes and property, over $1 million worth since 2013.

 Here are a few tips to keep your family and property safe this July 4th: